SpencerLynn/spencerlynn.github.io/about.md

 permalink: /about/
 ---

 Hi!
 I am a software engineer located in the Madison/Huntsville area of Alabama.
-I graduated Auburn University with a degree in Wireless Software Engineering - Software Option.
+I graduated Auburn University with a degree in Wireless Software Engineering.
 War Eagle!

-I am the master of computers.
-Well, except for when I'm not, which is often.
+I am the master of getting computers to do things, occassionally cool things.
+Well, except for when it doesn't work, which is more often than I'd like.